malteafg/gfkl/README.md

 Wokmok has been through several iterations and for the latest iteration, it is essentially a modification of the magnificent [ISRT](https://notgate.github.io/layout/) keyboard layout.
 Wokmok was originally based on a combination of [Colemak](https://colemak.com/) and [Workman](https://workmanlayout.org/) (which is kinda how the name came to be).
 I had tried learning both of them but had a few minor issues with them.
 I combined the features that I liked from both layouts (that are still present in the current iteration), and tried different combinations of the lesser frequent keys.
 The asrtneio keys have always been in their current location.
 At last, I found the by far best configuration of letters I had tried for my personal taste, simply by swapping the 'i' and 'a' columns in the ISRT layout and by moving the punctuation characters back to their original positions, and that is the layout that I still use.

 ## Analysis
+I tested the wokmok layout using the [DH analyzer](https://colemakmods.github.io/mod-dh/analyze.html) and the [stevepanalyzer](https://colemakmods.github.io/mod-dh/analyze.html).
+Wokmok generally scores slightly better than Colemak, and slightly worse than the ISRT layout.
+For more details, see the images inside the analyzer folder.
+For a detailed analysis of how the ISRT layout compares to various Colemak layouts see [this](https://notgate.github.io/layout/).

 ## Usage with window manager
 I currently use [bspwm](https://github.com/baskerville/bspwm), and control it with the following keybinds: